springrain/zorm/README.md

 	str, errReadString := dmClob.ReadString(1, dmlenInt)
 	return &str, errReadString
 }
-//zorm.CustomDriverValueMap for configuration driver.Value and the corresponding processing relationship, key is the string of drier.Value.
-For example *dm.DmClob
+//RegisterCustomDriverValueConver registers custom field processing logic to drive scenarios where direct conversion is not possible, such as Damon's TEXT cannot be directly converted to string
-//It is usually added in the init method zorm.CustomDriverValueMap["*dm.DmClob"] = CustomDMText{}
+//It is usually registered in the init method zorm.RegisterCustomDriverValueConver("TEXT", CustomDMText{})
 ```
 ## Global transaction
 Implement global transactions based on seata-golang.